This course may be taken prior to or during the same term.

 Refer to information on Military and Veterans Benefits.

-It is requested that the UWF Mandatory Immunization Health History Form be submitted to Student Health Services at least three (3) weeks prior to registration for timely processing.
+It is requested that the UWF Mandatory Immunization Health History Form is completed prior to registration for timely processing.
 Late, incomplete, or inaccurate information may delay registration.

-Refer to information on UWF Immunization Exceptions and Waivers.
+Refer to information on the Student Health Services website regarding Immunization Exceptions and Waivers.

 Refer to information on Residency.